You, the UK CAA and EASA after 31st December 2020

 30th June 2020 – Any extension to the transition phase was due by this date.
 No extension has been requested.

-15th October 2020 – Final date for determination of EU/UK post-transition future trading rules; although, it has been stated this last week that this may be extended slightly.
+15th October 2020 – This was the original final date for determination of EU/UK post-transition future trading rules; although this has now been extended.

-- A UK licence is required to operate UK registered (G-XXXX) aircraft.
+- A UK licence is required to operate UK registered aircraft.

 - An EASA licence is required to operate EASA registered aircraft